 This is all the more true when big claims are being made by a product’s creators.
 And, in their own words, the creators of this pro writing aid tool promise to “help you achieve new heights” and claim their app is “a grammar checker, style editor, and writing mentor in one package.”

 If you’ve ever sought out an excellent editor or writing mentor, you’ll know they’re not exactly a dime a dozen.
-So is ProWritingAid promising too much by claiming to be these things?
+So is this tool promising too much by claiming to be these things?

 Let's go beyond the language the tool uses to describe its benefits and take a cold look at what it tangibly does for your writing.

-Regardless of whether you choose to use ProWritingAid as a standalone online service, browser plugin, or desktop app, the experience of using it boils down to the following three steps.
+Regardless of whether you choose to use this tool as a standalone online service, browser plugin, or desktop app, the experience of using it boils down to the following three options:

 - Browser plugin: Download the browser plugin, so that the tool is working in the background whenever you are typing into your chosen browser.

-- Desktop app: Download the desktop app and access the program without needing a browser open, so that you can use the tool with other programs.
+- Desktop app: Download the desktop app and access the program without needing a browser open, so that you can check your writing without the distraction of the online world.

-So what feedback does ProWritingAid provide, and how does this make you a better publisher?
+So what feedback does this writing tool provide, and how does this make you a better publisher?

-When you run a piece of writing through ProWritingAid, it analyzes it in over 20 different ways.
+When you run a piece of writing through this pro writing tool, it analyzes it in over 20 different ways.
 You’ll receive automated feedback on the following aspects of your work.

 Here are the 20+ factors analyzed in the report: